ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-8-3.md

-Conclusion: Encouragement to Apply These Principles in Your Own Leadership Practices
+Encouragement to Apply These Principles in Your Own Leadership Practices
 ====================================================================================

 Leading with purpose and passion is a journey that requires continuous learning and growth.
 By embracing the principles outlined in this book, you can become a more effective leader who inspires others to reach for the stars.
 In this final chapter, we'll encourage you to apply these principles in your own leadership practices.